Members of the Alliance are all Clinical Directors from the 14 Primary Care Networks in Lincolnshire.

-Rama is now the Joint clinical director of Apex PCN in Lincoln along with her colleague Dr Smith.
-In her role as CD she is committed to addressing the population needs of her PCN by working collaboratively with member practices and community providers to improve the health outcomes in her area.
-The PCN alliance has lent her an opportunity to take an active role in raising awareness of BAME issues within the NHS and also help shape the digital workstream within the CCG.
+In his role as CD he is committed to addressing the population needs of the PCN by working collaboratively with member practices and community providers to improve the health outcomes in the area.

 I trained in Bloemfontein South Africa and qualified in 1995.
 I completed my UK GP vocational training in Peterborough in 2002.
 I am currently a GP Partner at St John’s Medical Centre, Grantham, a Director of the Grantham Primary Care Network and a Board member of the K2 Federation.

 Kaval graduated from Southampton University in 1999 and moved to Lincoln in 2000.

 His experience includes working in Acute Hospital Trusts for Surgical, Medical and Accident & Emergency units.